Minimum detectable effect size for main outcomes (accounting for sample

 We use existing apartment listing data from the same online platform in a pre-trial in Houston, TX to identify the sample size requirements for statistical power.
 The Houston pre-trial data contains 1563 listings.
 The pre-trial yielded a 17.9% response rate to white names and 16.7% to names associated with African American or LatinX/Hispanic names (non white names).
-It also yielded a relatively balanced sample with respect to proximity to TRI facilities: 45% of the rental properties where in the neighborhood of a toxic plant (within 1 mile).
+It also yielded a relatively balanced sample with respect to within Zipcode quartiles of toxic concentrations: 25% for properties in the first quartile of toxic concentration, 21% in the second, 21% in the third and 33\% in the quartile with the highest toxic concentration.
+With respect to proximity to TRI facilities, 45% of the rental properties are located within 1 mile of a toxic plant.

 Demidenko E. (2007).
 "Sample size determination for logistic regression revisited."
 Statistics in Medicine 26:3385-3397